Copyright 2024 PBC. All Rights Reserved.Website by Brilliant Digital.

 Students may exit the course at any moment and receive a Statement of Attainment with a list of all the completed Units.

-When students complete all the requirements of the six core units and two elective ministry units, they will be awarded the Graduate Diploma of Ministry.
+When students complete all the requirements of the four core units and four elective ministry units, they will be awarded the Graduate Diploma of Ministry.

 The Graduate Diploma of Ministry equals one year of the Master of Arts or Master of Divinity courses.